augustss/MicroHs/rust/README.md

 `parse_reduce_render_ns_per_iter`.
 Rust `whnf_steps` currently counts outer WHNF rewrites; strict primitive argument evaluation is included in elapsed time but not counted as separate steps.

+Treat `parse_ns_per_iter` as a parser diagnostic, not as a clean component of `parse_reduce_render_ns_per_iter`.
+The reduce path mutates the graph before Rust drops it, while parse-only drops the original graph, so the two rows can have different destruction costs.
+Use repeated runs, matching `--warmup-iters`, and the `render_sink` / `c_bench_sink` rows when judging C/Rust ratios.